yunjeong-lee/concurrency-bugs-examples/README.md

 Some technical questions:
 - Can I think of initialising a thread as a write operation?
 If so, there could be an overlapping pattern between order violations and data races.

+- By the way, how do existing detection tools identify benign data races from faulty ones?
+Assuming a high false positive rate is what makes programmers frustrated in using this tool, I am curious to know how the existing tools filter them out, if it's good enough, and if not, how to improve this filtering process.